lilii4k/benchmark-mlx-vs-non-mlx/README.md

 ## Overview

 This agent automatically:
-- Executes test prompts on both MLX and non-MLX models
+- Runs multiple iterations of test prompts on both MLX and non-MLX models
-- Measures execution time and tokens per second
+- Measures execution time and tokens per second across iterations
+- Uses a judge model to evaluate response quality
-- Compares performance metrics between the two models
+- Compares both speed and quality metrics between the two models

 ## Prerequisites